c3qian/Hello-Chao/README.md

 # Optical character recognition
-This is my personal project -- Optical characters recognition.
+This is part of the project -- Recommending system design.